The Devastating Effects of Trauma on Orphans

 These constant stresses on a child and the damage done to their brain development have a major influence on their behavior and how they approach the world.

-Kinship United has had success helping their children deal with the repercussions of their past traumas, through treatments like music therapy and an immediate involvement in the Kinship communities.
-The stability and safety that the children experience within the Kinships are incredibly important in helping these kids deal with their trauma.
+Kinship United has had success helping our children deal with the repercussions of their past traumas, through treatments like using music as therapy and an immediate involvement in the Kinship Project communities.
+The stability and safety that the children experience within the Kinship Projects are incredibly important in helping these kids deal with their trauma.
 Understanding the reality of the horrors that these kids have faced, and providing ways for them to find healing from these emotional and mental wounds, is so important as these children grow into adults.

 "An Unhealthy Dose of Stress."
 Center for Youth Wellness, Web.